Inductive Solution of the Tangential Center Problem on Zero-Cycles: Main results

 \emph{characteristic polynomial} of the chain $C(t)$. \end{defi}

 Note that if $C(t)$ is balanced, then $P_C(\epsilon_m)=0$.
-The converse does not hold in general since the characteristic polynomial depends on the election and of the representation of the cycle of infinity, so indeed we should define the characteristic ideal as in \cite{ABM}, but in the special cases we use the characteristic polynomial, $C(t)$ is balanced if and only if $P_C(\epsilon_m)=0$. \edz{No entiendo bien.
-Entiendo que el polinomio depende de la manera de escojer el ciclo al infinito.
-Yo pense que cualquiera manera en $\Gamma_m(f)$ es buena. }
+The converse does not hold in general.
+The fact that the characteristic polynomial has the root $\epsilon_m$ depends on the election of the cycle of infinity, so indeed we should define the characteristic ideal as in \cite{ABM}, but in the special cases we use the characteristic polynomial, $C(t)$ is balanced if and only if $P_C(\epsilon_m)=0$.

-The notion of balanced chain is independent on the way how permutation cycles are written.